sndrem/movieposter-webscraper/readme.md

 ## Movie poster scraper
-Here is code for scraping [IMP Awards](http://www.impawards.com/). //www.impawards.com/).
+Here is code for scraping [IMP Awards](http://www.impawards.com/).

+If you only want the finished extracted triples, after we have added semantics to the data, just go ahead and use posters.ttl.

 This is how you run the program